 All information provided in these Instructions for Use applies only to the instrument type indicated on the title page.

-A nameplate with the serial number is fastened to the left side of the instrument (this figure is only symbolic).
+An identification label with the serial number is fastened to the left side of the instrument (this figure is only symbolic).